lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where hash_length denotes the length of the hash function output in bytes, as specified by the COSE hash algorithm definition.

 The EDHOC-KeyUpdate takes a context as input to enable binding of the updated PRK_out to some event that triggered the keyUpdate.
-The Initiator and the Responder need to agree on the context, which can, e.g., be a counter or a pseudo-random number such as a hash.
+The Initiator and the Responder need to agree on the context, which can, e.g., be a counter or a pseudorandom number such as a hash.
 The Initiator and the Responder also need to cache the old PRK_out until it has verfied that the other endpoint has the correct new PRK_out. {{I-D.ietf-core-oscore-key-update}} describes key update for OSCORE using EDHOC-KeyUpdate.

 While this key update method provides forward secrecy it does not give as strong security properties as re-running EDHOC, see {{security}}.